Offa Street

 Bearing: N

 This is Offa Street from the southern end, just before it reaches Penygraig Road.
 The building on the left is a shop.
-Way, way back it was two shops, but it combined into one, which was colloquially known as Sooty's (someone will know why - I don't).
+Way, way back it was two shops, but it combined into one, which was colloquially known as Sooty's because of the collection box in the form of Harry Corbett's little friend which was chained to the front of the shop.
 It is now the only general store left in the whole village, the other one (known as Bloor's even years after the Bloor family sold it) having closed at the end of the 1990s.

 Grid reference: SJ291538